Agile ain’t no religion

 Conclusion

-An organisation wanting to implement agile should read the agile textbook, and then consider what flavour of agile will work for them.
-For some it will indeed be a full agile transformation, but in our analysis most will realise huge value by selecting some agile-inspired tools and ceremonies, and refreshing their management structures and methodologies – but all within their current operating paradigm.
+For some, the right path might be a full agile transformation or full adoption of agile methodologies in transformation.
+In our analysis, most will realise huge value by selecting some agile-inspired tools and ceremonies, and refreshing their management structures and methodologies – but all within their current operating paradigm.